vskadandale/vskadandale.github.io/_publications/paper2.md

 collection: publications
 permalink: /publication/paper2
 date: 2012-11-15
-excerpt: 'This work focuses on the study of the urban heat island effect in the coastal city of Thessaloniki (Greece), using both observational and numerical modeling techniques.
+excerpt: "This work focuses on the study of the urban heat island effect in the coastal city of Thessaloniki (Greece), using both observational and numerical modeling techniques.
-It is considered to be the first study to provide a detailed overview of the characteristics of the city's heat island.'
+It is considered to be the first study to provide a detailed overview of the characteristics of the city's heat island."
 venue: 'Atmospheric Research 118: 103-120'
 ---
 ### Abstract